Ninoy Aquino International Airport: Train

 The nearest train station to NAIA is LRT Line 1's Ninoy Aquino Avenue station, inaugurated in November 2024.
 However, there is no direct connection between the station and the airport terminals.
 The absence of a direct link is attributed to regulatory constraints imposed by the Civil Aviation Authority of the Philippines (CAAP), which mandates a 4 km radius clearance from airport runways to ensure aviation safety.
 Right-of-way considerations also influenced the station's placement.

 From the Ninoy Aquino Avenue station, passengers can access NAIA via secondary transport modes such as jeepneys or taxis.
 While the station is 1.5 km from Terminal 1, the distance and lack of pathways may make walking with luggage challenging.

 To address the absence of a direct rail link to the airport, the Metro Manila Subway is under construction.
 The subway includes a station at NAIA Terminal 3.
 Transportation Undersecretary for Railways Jeremy Regino described this as the "best solution" to the current connectivity issues.
 The subway is expected to commence partial operations by 2032.
 Once operational, it is expected to reduce travel time between Quezon City and NAIA to approximately 35 minutes.

+Future

+Terminal reassignments

+The following terminal reassignments are planned under NNIC's management: Terminal 1 would exclusively serve Philippine Airlines flights, Terminal 2 would maintain its current status as an all-domestic terminal, and Terminal 3 would be fully dedicated to international flights of Cebu Pacific, the AirAsia Group, and all foreign airlines.
+This would require the remaining airlines operating at Terminal 1 to transfer to Terminal 3, and Philippines AirAsia to temporarily move its domestic flights to accommodate Cebu Pacific's domestic flights until Terminal 2's expansion is completed.
+A newer plan by NNIC, set for possible implementation by February 2027, would reassign Terminal 1 to international flights of low-cost carriers, Terminal 2 for domestic Cebu Pacific and AirAsia flights, Terminal 3 for international flights of all full-service carriers, and Terminal 5 for domestic Philippine Airlines flights once the terminal opens.